DaveBackus/Data_Bootcamp_Book/installing-python.md

 Output will appear in the same cell below your code.
 If it says "Congratulations etc." you're all set.

-## We're now ready to go
+## We're ready to go!

-You're now ready to write and run Python programs in two environments.
+We're now ready to write and run Python programs in two environments.
 That's more than enough.
 Take a bow.

 ## Wordplay